Baoulé people: Baoulé cuisine

 The staple food of the Ivorian diet is the yam.
-The yam is boiled, and, when cooled, pummeled into a mush to be eaten.
+The yam is boiled, and, when cooled, mashed to be eaten.
 Cassava is also an integral part of the Baoulé cuisine.

-Yams, in addition to corn, are stored until they are needed.
+Yams, in addition to maize, are stored until they are needed.

 Foods other than yams are obtained from the local market.
-The most important food of the market is fish, which is wrapped in palm leaves, an economically efficient alternative to wrapping paper.
-Ivorians typically receive their meat from goats, sheep and chickens, which happen to be shared by the entire community.
-They receive their milk from their goats and their eggs from their chickens.
+The most important food of the market is fish, wrapped in palm leaves, an economic alternative to wrapping paper.

+Ivorians typically eat meat from goats (chevon), sheep (mutton and lamb), and chickens, which are shared by the entire community.
+They milk their goats and get eggs from their chickens.

 Baoulé tools

 One of the basic tools employed by the Baoulé populace is the machete.
 The machete's uses can include clearing vegetation or the construction of a paddle or canoe from logs.
 Another one of the tools employed by the Baoulé populace, is the snail shell, which is used for grounding and pounding tobacco, for the manufacture of snuffs.
+The Baoulé people are well known for their unique hand woven textiles.
+The village of Sakiaré consists of 95% population of skilled hand-weavers.
+The two most notable tools used by the Bauolé people are the shuttle and the beater.
+The shuttle is a hand made wooden boat shuttle used to in hand weaving to place the weft (horizontal) yarn between the warp (vertical) yarns, interweaving them to create a fabric.
+The beater is also another hand crafted tool that's made from yarn, straw, and yarn.
+The beater's function is to pull the inserted weft yarn from the shuttle forward towards the weaving structure to secure the yarn tightly - creating the fabric.